Waste Management / Recycling guidelines:

 - No burning of trash or other non-wood materials (no exceptions)

-- Permitted haulers may begin collecting trash/recyclables at 5:00am instead of 6:00am (this provides additional time for these vehicles to be off the roadways prior to peak morning traffic)
+- Permitted haulers may begin collecting trash/recyclables at 5:00am (this provides additional time for these vehicles to be off the roadways prior to peak morning traffic)

-- Requires residents to recycle glass jars/bottles, aluminum cans, steel cans, plastic jugs, newspaper, yard waste, tires and white goods (current requirement, except plastic jug recycling has been added).
-Non-residential (commercial, industrial, institutional) must recycle the above, with the addition of high grade office paper, and corrugated cardboard (current requirement).
+- Requires residents to recycle glass jars & bottles, metal food & beverage containers, plastic bottles & jugs with a neck, corrugated cardboard, and yard waste.
+Non-residential (commercial, industrial, institutional) must recycle the above, with the addition of high grade office paper, and corrugated cardboard.

 - Home composting is permitted in strict compliance with accepted standards and guidelines of the Penn State Cooperative Extension Service, PA Department of Environmental Protection, and/or the Lancaster County Solid Waste Management Authority (LCSWMA).
 Compost containers/areas must be at least 3’ from all property lines (not permitted in front yards).

 Burning is prohibited except under the following provisions:

 - Charcoal/gas grills are permitted solely for the purpose of cooking foods.